 And of course, and honourable mention to Channel 4’s hilarious “Important Safety Announcement for Your Arse,” which told us all to stay at home – very serious information – in a delightfully cheeky way.

 Don’t follow the crowd

 Getting copy wrong during a crisis can be so easy and very damaging.
-So we do understand why brands would want to play it safe with copy.
+So, as a healthcare copywriting agency, we do understand why brands would want to play it safe with copy.

 While we’re all for choosing words sensitively, we’d warn against parroting what everyone is already saying.

 The first time a brand said ‘we’re here for you during these uncertain, unprecedented times’ it was warm, understanding, reassuring.
 But now that countless brands have said it, it has started to lose meaning.
 It sounds like a cookie-cutter regurgitation, and now is not the time for empty words.

 IKEA certainly didn’t follow the crowd.
 With stores closed in Israel, they transformed their catalogue into an activities and colouring book for the whole family.
 IKEA product illustrations feature in the games, but without pricing or CTAs, leaving recipients to be entertained without pushy sales.
 Clever, helpful, memorable – a job well done.

 Brands: mix it up and be creative with your message.
 And if you’re putting a communication out there, make sure you actually have something to say.
 How are you supporting people?
 What are you doing to make things a little better?
 You have a chance to be remembered, rather than blend into the crowd, so use it wisely.